-The road map for 2021 is
+The road map for 2022 is

 - Digitalization of the bank.
 A digitalization committee has been formed to implement the plan.
-The digitalization project is in line with Government's drive to achieve full financial inclusion and a cashless society as articulated in the National Development Plan. - Take financial services to the door step of the rural population in partnership with our sister company Q-Money. - To enhance staff capacity through training and job rotation.
+The digitalization project is in line with Government's drive to achieve full financial inclusion and a cashless society as articulated in the National Development Plan. - Focus on excellence in what we do in order to continually provide the best service for our valued customers and increase our market share. - Take financial services to the door step of the rural population in partnership with our sister company Q-Money. - To enhance staff capacity through training and job rotation.

-CONCLUSION
+Conclusion

-On behalf of the Board of Directors and Management, I want to thank our esteemed customers for their trust and patronage, our shareholders for their support and confidence in the Board of Directors and our staff for their commitment towards actualizing and sustaining the ideals and the corporate objectives of your noble institution.
-I would also like to thank the Central Bank of the Gambia for their effective oversight and guidance.
-Finally, I would want to thank Mr Nuha Marenah for the wonderful service and guidance he has provided over the years and also welcome Mrs Isatou Jawara to the family.
+On behalf of the Board of Directors and Management, I wish to express my sincere appreciation to our esteemed customers for their trust and patronage, our dear shareholders for their support and confidence in the Board of Directors and wish to assure you of our unrelenting desire to exceed those expectations by increasing and protecting the value of your investment.

+On behalf of my fellow Directors, I wish to thank the management and the entire staff for their hard work and dedication towards actualizing and sustaining the ideals and the corporate objectives of your noble institution.

+I would also like to extend my gratitude to the regulators, auditors, service providers and our partners for their continuous support.

 I pray that Almighty Allah S.A.W would continue to guide and direct your bank and every one of us.